trinary/scratchlab/README.md

-A collaborative scratch pad for data and code.
+# A collaborative scratch pad for data and code.

+## To run
+ * npm install
+ * coffee app.coffee